-- · Campus functions or events
+- Campus functions or events

-- · Instructional materials not issued for take-home use
+- Instructional materials not issued for take-home use

 - Field Trips (not related to instruction)

 Texas Education Code 31.104(d) states: Each student, or the student's parent or guardian, is responsible for all instructional materials and technological equipment not returned in an acceptable condition by the student.
 A student who fails to return all instructional materials and technological equipment in an acceptable condition forfeits the right to free instructional materials and technological equipment until all instructional materials and technological equipment previously issued but not returned in an acceptable condition are paid for by the student, parent, or guardian.
 As provided by Policy CMD (Legal) of the board of trustees or governing body, a school district or open-enrollment charter school may waive or reduce the payment requirement if the student is from a low-income family.
-The district or school shall allow the student to use instructional materials and technological equipment at school during each school day.
-If instructional materials and technological equipment is not returned in an acceptable condition or paid for, the district or school may withhold the student's records.
+The district or school shall allow the student to use instructional materials and technological equipment is not returned in an acceptable condition or paid for, the district or school may withhold the student's records.
+A district or school may not, under this subsection, prevent a student from graduating, participating in a graduation ceremony, or receiving a diploma.
+The commissioner by rule shall adopt criteria for determining whether instructional materials and technological equipment are returned in an acceptable condition or baterials and technological equipment are returned in an acceptable condition or baterials and technological equipment is not returned in an acceptable condition or paid for, the district or school may withhold the student's records.
 A district or school may not, under this subsection, prevent a student from graduating, participating in a graduation ceremony, or receiving a diploma.
 The commissioner by rule shall adopt criteria for determining whether instructional materials and technological equipment are returned in an acceptable condition.